estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 or a minimum value of 1 minute.
 You do this by configuring the materialization's [task shard](../../Configuring-task-shards.md).
 This causes an apparent delay in the materialization, but is necessary to prevent error.
 This also makes transactions more efficient, which reduces costs in BigQuery, especially for large datasets.

-Instructions to set the minimum transaction time are detailed [below](#shard-configuration)
+Instructions to set the minimum transaction time are detailed [below](#shard-configuration).

 ## Prerequisites